paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2011-12-29-vancouver.markdown

 ## Stanley Park
 I was unsure how to spend my single day in Vancouver.
 Dave recommended visiting [Stanley Park][7] if the weather was good; luckily the predicted rainfall was absent so I headed in that direction.
 I was easily drawn into this expansive park; beautiful in and of itself yet also a great spot to find magnificent views of the cityscape.
 Always on the look out for a good walking trail, I spotted the 8.8km Seawall and followed the circumference of the park.

-{% figure "Brilliant Autumn colours in Stanley Park" %}
+{% figure caption:"Brilliant Autumn colours in Stanley Park" %}
 {% picture /2011/12/vancouver_stanley_park.jpg alt="" %}
 {% endfigure %}

 From this trail I saw the Harry Jerome statue, the 9 O'Clock Gun, the Lionsgate Bridge stretching across the harbour, and in the distance much of Vancouver's industry, including mounds of Sulphur located irresponsibly close to such a populated city.
 Halfway round, I stopped to admire the limitless views across the Salish Sea, where sailboats and oil tankers floated upon a still mirror-like surface.

-{% figure "Ships on the Salish Sea" %}
+{% figure caption:"Ships on the Salish Sea" %}
 {% picture /2011/12/vancouver_salish_sea.jpg alt="" %}
 {% endfigure %}

 As I reached the end of the trail, the heavens opened.
 With a distance between me and my hotel, I was soon soaked to the bone.
 Reverting to type, I ended up in the local mall and regrettably ate something vaguely resembling sweet and sour chicken in the food court.
 Never again.

-{% figure "Sulphur mounds across the harbour -- too close for comfort?" %}
+{% figure caption:"Sulphur mounds across the harbour -- too close for comfort?" %}
 {% picture /2011/12/vancouver_sulphur.jpg alt="" %}
 {% endfigure %}